CSS-Windows/WindowsDiag/ALL/TSS/ReadMe.md

 @rem for Direct Acccess data collection, set _DA_RESTART=1 if you want to restart automatically the RaMgmtSvc service _DA_RESTART=0
 @
+@rem to suppress acoustic sound output at some stages that need attention _noSound=0
+@
 @rem To skip data compression/zip at stop of TSS, set nocab=1 nocab=0
 @